 Mablaran Falls is arguably the most popular waterfall in Tablas and well worth checking out during your adventures on Tablas Island.

-It couldn’t be easier to find this waterfall in Philippines as the road comes to a dead-end and this is where the entrance is to the Mablaran Falls.
+It couldn’t be easier to find this waterfall as the road comes to a dead-end and this is where the entrance is to the Mablaran Falls.
 I visited in low-season (September) and there was no one operating the tour desk at the front, nor were there any other tourists in sight.
 It honestly looked abandoned as if no one had been there in months.

 However, I have heard that in high season Mablaran Falls is frequented a lot more and popular among locals who come here to hang out for the day in large numbers.